Continue to: Coty (post-1940)

 By 1924, Coty was making metal compacts containing compressed face powders called Poudre Compacte.
-These were compressed rather than baked and came in the same range of shades as the loose powder forms and were also scented with a range of perfumes including: Chypre, La Rose Jacqueminot, L’Origan, Jasmin de Corse, Styx, Paris and Emeraude.
+These were compressed rather than baked and came in the same range of shades as the loose powder forms.
+They were also scented in a range of perfumes including: Chypre, La Rose Jacqueminot, L’Origan, Jasmin de Corse, Styx, Paris and Emeraude.

 Other make-up developments during the 1920s included the addition of liquid and compact rouges and a range of lipsticks.

 Lipsticks: By the end of the decade Coty was making four distinct types of lipsticks: Original; Olympic, double the size of the standard; Gitane, a rectangular push-up automatic type; and Indelible.
-These were available in a range of fragrances; Olympic, for example could be bought perfumed in Chypre, L’ Origan, Paris or Emeraude.
+Like Coty powders, these were available in a range of fragrances; Olympic, for example could be bought perfumed in Chypre, L’ Origan, Paris or Emeraude.
 Added to this was the Tandem, which had a lipstick at one end and a perfume dropper at the other.

-For women that preferred to apply lipstick as a cream, Coty also made a lip pomade that came in a small circular metal container.
-I imagine that women could also use this as a cream rouge.
+For women who preferred to apply a cream to their lips, Coty also made a lip pomade that came in a small circular metal container.
+I imagine that women could also use this as a cream rouge on their cheeks.